govuk-react/govuk-react/README.md

 - The govuk-react `GlobalStyle` component is included on all pages.
 - The GDS Transport font face is included ([for gov.uk domains only](https://www.gov.uk/service-manual/design/making-your-service-look-like-govuk))
 - Optionally, either [normalize.css](https://necolas.github.io/normalize.css/) or [sanitize.css](https://csstools.github.io/sanitize.css/) is used as a CSS reset.
-We don't test for this, so please raise an issue if you find any problems with compatability.
+We don't test for this, so please raise an issue if you find any problems with compatibility.
 - Other than the reset, no other styles affecting generic elements (without classes, IDs etc) are present in the CSS.

 ## Why CSS-in-JS?